jn7163/tweetkiller/README.md

 ## Caveats, disclaimers, no warranties

 This is a hastily-written-in-an-afternoon project by a Python n00b.
 There is no test suite.
 There are probably bugs.
 It will delete things, perhaps things you didn't want it to delete.
+Test yourself with a small batch of tweets.
+But